MicrosoftDocs/quantum-docs/articles/tutorial-resource-estimator-chemistry.md

 ### Change target parameters

 1. Open the **chemistry.py** file.
-1. The target parameters of the resource estimation can be found in **line 471** of the chemistry.py file.
+1. The target parameters of the resource estimation can be found in the call to `qsharp.estimate` of the chemistry.py file.
 The following code snippet shows the parameters used in this tutorial.

     ```python
     # Get resource estimates